Ashleigh the Advocate: The people's representative

 What sets me apart from other advocates is that I am legally qualified.
 I have achieved Masters of Law with Honors, and have been admitted to the bar of barristers and solicitors.
-I am also a member of the Employment Law Institute of New Zealand.
-However, I have chosen not to pursue a career as a lawyer, but rather as an employment law advocate.
+I am also a member of the Employment Law Institute of New Zealand, and am an approved provider of legal aid services.

 The costs associated with engaging a lawyer are sometimes so high that people cannot pursue their grievances.
 I want to change that.
 I believe that every person should have access to employment law services, irrespective of their financial situation.

 I provide “No Win, No Fee” employment law services.
 This means that, unlike traditional law firms, you are not required to pay any upfront costs to pursue your personal grievance.
 In fact, in most cases, you will only be required to pay me if I win you a settlement as a result of your claims.